-Yes.
-The Brilliant Tutoring Programme is designed to be run virtually and in person.
+Yes, The Brilliant Tutoring Programme is designed to be run online.
 For tutorials running from home, we recommend a parent/carer is present to ensure safeguarding needs are met.

 In their first session, pupils meet their tutor, take part in some ice breaker activities and complete their first Knowledge Check – a short formative assessment so tutors and schools can see pupil progress.